napari/napari/docs/plugins/find-and-install-plugin.md

 ## Installing plugins with napari

-All plugins listed on the napari hub can be installed directly from napari:
+All PyPI packages annotated with the `Framework :: napari` tag can be installed directly from within napari:

 1. From the “Plugins” menu, select “Install/Uninstall Plugins...”.